dorsho88/event-counter/README.md

 ### App Instalation
 - Clone the repo from branch `master`.
-- Be sure to be in the project folder `cd remarkety`.
+- Be sure to be in the project folder `cd event-counter`.
-- Inside the `remarkety` folder, install api & frontend modules with a single `npm install`command.
+- Inside the `event-counter` folder, install api & frontend modules with a single `npm install`command.
   (a postinstall script will do the work and init the app).
 - The app is running and accessable at `localhost:4000`;